 Down side....the wedding you planned for "X" date is postponed, and we'll do that big one when you return.

 I perform marriages for military couples, and am proud to do so.
-Whether at Elizabeth City, Cherry Point, Camp Lejeune, New River, Seymour Johnson, Fort Bragg, or any of the Coast Guard stations, I'll be there for you.
+Whether at New River, Cherry Point, Camp Lejeune, Seymour Johnson, Fort Bragg, CG stations in the area, I'll be there for you.

 You have enough things to stress over.
 Let someone who's been there before you ease the stress of marrying or committing to your special someone before the ink on the PCS, TAD, TDY, or deployment orders is dry.